cacophony-wj/licentia_black/README.md

 # LICENTIA BLACK!

-## All the fucking and cutting heads, just a touch less insistent about it.
+## Just a touch darker than before.

 ### Interested in other NSFW lists?
 Join my Discord Server!